LavakauT/KmersDiscovery_MEME/README.md

 ## modification concept: Dr. Liu Ming-Jung and Dr. Wu Ting-Ying

-Two k-mers were both significantly enriched and one k-mer sequence exactly matched the other one, only the one with lower adjusted P value was retained (https://academic.oup.com/plcell/article/30/7/1445/6100070).
+If two k-mers were both significantly enriched and one k-mer sequence exactly matched the other one, only the one with the lower adjusted P value was retained (https://academic.oup.com/plcell/article/30/7/1445/6100070).

-Two k-mers similarity will performed by Pearson correlation coefficient to filter out exactly matched k-mers with PCC > 0.9. the one with lower adjusted P value was retained.
+The similarity between two k-mers will be determined using the Pearson correlation coefficient (PCC), and k-mers with a PCC lower than 0.9 will be filtered out.
+Among these, only the k-mer with the lower adjusted P value will be retained.